What Is Overselling?

 Also, Stablehost has verified itself to be a truthful host, and has shared those values with us!
 For them, the magical number is 50%, and an accountable level of overselling is:

-If at any time a site causes these amounts to drop, Stablehost will transfer that site to other server.
+If at any time a site causes these amounts to drop, Stablehost will transfer that site to another server.
 (Except it is grown so large that it needs a VPS, but that is a different story for another time.)

 It’s all about evaluating your hardware, evaluating your classic customer, and creating intelligent conclusions based on this data.